AshutoshPdy22/Animated-educational-page/README.md

 # Welcome page for education
-Grateful for this opportunity and looking forward to more learning experiences with PreroGative Pointers (Student Chapter) United University!✨
+Grateful for this opportunity and looking forward to more learning experiences✨

 ## Screenshots